dlcs/protagonist/docs/rfcs/012-auth-service.md

-# Separate Auth Service
+# Separate Auth Service / IIIF Auth 2.0

 The DLCS currently supports [IIIF Auth 1.0](https://iiif.io/api/auth/1.0/) and, to a lesser extent, [IIIF Auth 0.9](https://iiif.io/api/auth/0.9/).

-These tables are modelled directly in the main DLCS database.
+The tables storing related config (Roles, RoleProviders, AuthServices etc) are modelled directly in the main DLCS database.

+An image links

 ## Auth2 Service

 This RFC looks at introducing a new, separate auth service for supporting [IIIF Auth 2.0](https://iiif.io/api/auth/2.0/).
 The main drivers for this are:

-* It avoids making migrations to the existing DLCS database by introducing a new datastore.
+* Less risk - it avoids making migrations to the existing DLCS database by introducing a new datastore.
+Existing role configuration can stay as-is.
-* We need to manage a lot more values for IIIF Auth v2 compared to v1.
+* Simplicity - we need to manage a lot more values for IIIF Auth v2 compared to v1.
-* Will give us more flexibility for introducing new auth services moving forward.
 * Separation of concerns - auth functionality self contained.
+* Flexibility - in the future IIIF Auth 3.0 can be introduced as a separate service, rather than requiring changes to Orchestrator.

-This will be a self contained service with it's own datastore, with the following functionality:
+This will be a self contained service with its own datastore, with the following functionality:

-* API supporting CRUD operations on the various auth service properties.
+* API supporting CRUD operations on the various auth service properties (for managing presentation strings, configuration on how to obtain role etc).
 * Handling all IIIF Auth 2.0 interactions (access service, access token service, logout, probe service)
 * User session and auth-token management
-* Validation whether a session has access to a role
+* Validating whether a session has access to a role
 * Generating auth service IIIF Presentation definitions to add to IIIF manifests.
 * Handling OIDC interactions with 3rd customer auth services.

 ## Interactions

-All auth functionality currently resides in the main DB and these tables are used by Orchestrator to handle all interactions.
-By moving these to a separate service there'll be some additional service-service interactions.
+All auth functionality currently resides in the main DB and these tables are used directly by Orchestrator (see [RFC 005-Access-Control](005-Access-Control.md)).

-### Orchestrator

-Orchestrator will need to call the AuthService to generate the IIIF service descriptions, see below for API details.
+By moving these to a separate service Orchestrator will need to make external calls to the AuthService in the following circumstances:

-These will be appended to info.json, single-asset manifests and named-query projections - with the `"id"` property updated where required (this is already happening for auth 0.9 + 1.0 services).
-This works in a simiar way to how info.json is fetched from Cantaloupe and updated.
+* `/info.json` - when generating info.json for a restricted item Orchestrator will need to call the AuthService to get the IIIF auth service description.
+The `"id"` property returned will be updated dynamically as required (updating `"id"` is already happening for auth 0.9 + 1.0 services).
+* IIIF manifest generation (single-item and NamedQuery) - similar to above we will need to call out to get IIIF auth service description for any images that require auth.
+* Answering _"Does the current request have access to requested image"_ - part of the asset-delivery pipeline is to verify that an incoming request is able to view the requested image.
+It does this by interrogating the cookie/bearer token present in the request.
+This will need to be proxied to the AuthService. _This will need to be performant enough to not hinder response times_

 ## Database